Right of Redemption

 How to Redeem Tax Sale Property

 To redeem property from tax sale, you must contact the Chancery Court Clerk's Office and perform the necessary steps required by Tennessee statute.
-These steps include the filing of a Petition to Redeem Property from Tax Sale and making payment according to the final bid price of the property plus interest.
+These steps include the filing of a Motion to Redeem Property from Tax Sale and making payment according to the final bid price of the property plus interest.

 The Trustee's office does not take part in the redemption procedure.
 We strongly recommend the use of an attorney to assure all necessary documents are filed in a timely manner and that the redemption process is completed as required by law.